 Many people never experience symptoms.

-Symptoms may include vomiting, abdominal or back pain, weakness in arms or legs, and mental symptoms.
+Symptoms may include vomiting, abdominal or back pain, weakness in arms or legs, and mental health symptoms.

 The most common symptom is generalized abdominal pain that lasts for several hours to days.